elenadfm19/Reddit_Client_App/README.md

 ## 🚀 Features

-- Browse top subreddits
+- Browse subreddits by type: default, popular and new.
-- View subreddit posts and details
+- Browse posts included in a specific subreddit.
+- Search specific subreddits and posts by key words.
+- Access to the details of each posts including nested comments.
 - Responsive design
 - Dynamic routing
 - State management with Redux Toolkit